 Diagnosis of bone spurs begins with a physical examination.
 If your physician believes that you may have a bone spur after a physical exam, an MRI or CT scan will then be ordered to confirm the condition.

-Bone Spur Treatment Options
+Bone Spur Treatment Options in Minnesota

 Treating bone spurs is sometimes not necessary.
 Spurs can be so minor that you don’t even notice.
 But under certain circumstances, bone spurs can lead to pinched nerves, which are often extremely painful.
 If bone spurs are causing debilitating pain, it’s time to think about treatment options.